UBC-MDS/compassist/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `compassist` for local development.

-1. Fork the [compassist](https://github.com/UBC-MDS/compassist) repo on GitHub
+1. Fork the [compassist](https://github.com/UBC-MDS/compassist) repo on GitHub.
 2. Clone your fork to download a copy of `compassist` locally.
 3. Install `compassist` using `poetry`: